VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 using CairoMakie
 ```

-We 'll need several packages to build and visualize our plant model.
-Make sure to add them to your environment if you haven't already, and then load them:
+We'll need a few packages to build and visualize the plant model.
+Add them to your environment if needed, then load them:

 ```@example gs_grow
 using PlantGeom